ghoulmann/cs-curriculum/README.md

 In progress

+1/15 (later): Linux+ exam objectives begin showing up, as do marks of raspberry pi specific procedure.
+No longer just CAS' work.

 1/15 (first commit): every part of this curriculum is either reworded or verbatim from http://www.computingatschool.org.uk/index.php?id=cacfs.
 It is copyright 2012 by Computing at School: This work is licensed under the Creative Commons Attribution-Non Commercial license;
 see http://creativecommons.org/licenses/by-nc/3.0/ for details.